 - Do you use the substance in larger amounts or for longer than you meant to?

 - Do you want to cut down or stop using the substance but cannot?

 - Do you spend a lot of time getting, using, or recovering from drug use?

 - Do you have cravings and urges to use the substance?

 - Has work, home or school, become unmanageable because of substance use?

-- Do you continuing to use, even when it causes problems in relationships?
+- Do you continue to use, even when it causes problems in relationships?

 - Have you given up important social, occupational or recreational activities because of substance use?

-- Do you use drugs again and again, even when it puts the you in danger?
+- Do you use drugs again and again, even when it puts you in danger?